Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/13 - Events/README.md

-# Outcome - Events
+# Outcome 13 - Events

 Skill Description
 ----------
-Events, listeners, and observers are key to user interaction with a Laravel application.
-Laravel's Events provide a simple observer implementation, allowing you to subscribe and listen for events in your application.
+The Fellow will be comfortable implementing effective user interaction in their Laravel application through the use of events, listeners, and observers.

 Outputs
 ----------